 Just start slow with any MTHFR a1298c supplements you take and taper up.
 As a general guideline, I usually give myself 2 weeks to work up to the recommended dose.

-Once you’ve been on 1mg folate for a while, a great all-around MTHFR a1298c supplement is the Thorne Research - Methyl-Guard Plus - Active folate (5-MTHF) with Vitamins B2, B6, and... .
+Once you’ve been on 1mg folate for a while, a great all-around MTHFR a1298c supplement is the Thorne Methyl-Guard Plus - Active folate (5-MTHF) with Vitamins B2, B6, and... .

 It contains not only methylfolate but the necessary cofactor B vitamins as well.

 The reason I don’t suggest you start off with this one is that it contains 5 mg of methylfolate, which is a great therapeutic dose but a little too much for someone just starting out.
 Definitely want to work up to that amount.

 I hope you have a better understanding of your MTHFR a1298c mutation and which supplements may be the most helpful to you.
 Whatever a1298c supplements you choose, make sure they don’t contain any hidden folic acid – only folate.